Robert Macfarlane (writer): Collaborations

 His work has been involved with the music of contemporary musicians including Johnny Flynn, Frank Turner, The Memory Band, Grasscut, Julie Fowlis and Karine Polwart.
 He co-wrote the song Coins for Eyes with Flynn for the 9th series of the BBC programme Digging for Britain.

+He has designed with Danish-Icelandic artist Olafur Eliasson a steel pool installation planned to be on the beach of Silecroft in Cumbria as part of a new art program for Lake District Coast.
+The oval basin which will fill up twice a day with sea water during high tide will reflect the sky and be viewed from an observatory platform during low tide when the sea levels lower exposing the basin.
+The form of the basin is inspired by Neolithic cup and ring engravings found on boulders in the district and elsewhere in Europe.